rust-lang/blog.rust-lang.org/posts/2024-09-05-impl-trait-capture-rules.md

 ## Usability problems with this design

-The capture rules for `impl Trait` were decided early on based on a limited set of examples.
+The rules for what generic parameters can be used in an `impl Trait` were decided early on based on a limited set of examples.
 Over time we have noticed a number of problems with them.

 ### not the right default

-Surveys of major codebases (both the compiler and crates on crates.io) found that the vast majority of return-position impl trait values need to capture lifetimes, so the default behavior of not capturing is not helpful.
+Surveys of major codebases (both the compiler and crates on crates.io) found that the vast majority of return-position impl trait values need to use lifetimes, so the default behavior of not capturing is not helpful.

 ### not sufficiently flexible

-The current rule is that return-position impl trait *always* captures type parameters and *sometimes* captures lifetime parameters (if they appear in the bounds).
-As noted above, this default is wrong because most functions actually DO want to capture lifetime parameters: that at least has a workaround (modulo some details we'll not below).
-But the default is also wrong because some functions do NOT want to capture type parameters, and there is no way to override that right now.
+The current rule is that return-position impl trait *always* allows using type parameters and *sometimes* allows using lifetime parameters (if they appear in the bounds).
+As noted above, this default is wrong because most functions actually DO want their return type to be allowed to use lifetime parameters: that at least has a workaround (modulo some details we'll note below).
+But the default is also wrong because some functions want to explicitly state that they do NOT use type parameters in the return type, and there is no way to override that right now.
 The original intention was that [type alias impl trait](https://rust-lang.github.io/impl-trait-initiative/explainer/tait.html) would solve this use case, but that would be a very non-ergonomic solution (and stabilizing type alias impl trait is taking longer than anticipated due to other complications).

 ### hard to explain